 Chiffon is a sheer, tightly woven fabric.
 It can be made from nylon, polyester, rayon or silk and dyed any variety of colors.
 Usually reserved for eveningwear, it is popular for that purpose because of how well it drapes and moves.
 Today designers are using the fabric in new ways, not all of which are reserved for the night.
-Unfortunately, chiffon is hard to work with and even more difficult to clean.
+Unfortunately, this fabric is hard to work with, and cleaning and stain removal from chiffon are even more difficult.

 Things You'll Need